 Once the first row of boards have been installed, the second row of boards can be installed beside it, with the groove covering the tongue of the previous board.
 Check the boards against a level every 4/5th board to ensure that the boards are keeping upright, adjust the spacing between the following boards accordingly if needed.
-When the tongue is taken off the boards to fit around windows/door, at the corner, or up to the soffit, the Durafix fixings will need to be used through the board face. use the 35mm Durafix when going through the thinner part of the Board & Batten and the 45mm Durafix when going through the raised part.
+Spacers may be needed in between the boards during installation to keep the boards running level.
+The Millboard Multi-Spacers can be used to keep a uniform 5/6mm shadow gap between the boards, When the tongue is taken off the boards to fit around windows/doors, or up to the soffit, the 35mm Durafix fixings will need to be used through the board face.